Clewsy/rad10d/README.md

 ~~Hardware interfacing with the Raspberry Pi uses the WiringPi library by Drogon (Gordon Henderson).~~
 ~~http://wiringpi.com/~~

-As od August 2019, the wiringPi library has been deprecated so I transitioned to the pigpio library.
+As of August 2019, the wiringPi library has been deprecated so I transitioned to the pigpio library.
 http://abyz.me.uk/rpi/pigpio/index.html

 ## Photos